-- Brown crab is a long-lived, large decapod crustacean.
-Brown crabs are very productive animals and 2.1.5.5 each female can hatch between 1 and 4 million eggs.
+- 2.1.5.5 Brown crab is a long-lived, large decapod crustacean.
+Brown crabs are very productive animals and each female can hatch between 1 and 4 million eggs.
 Post larvae are known to settle inshore and juvenile crabs are more common in shallow waters.
-Adult crabs undertake extensive migrations, which may be associated with their reproductive cycle. - 2.1.5.6 As with lobster, brown crab are predominately targeted by the UK potting fleet located along the North Norfolk coast, under jurisdiction of the Eastern IFCA from 0 to 6 NM and the MMO from 6 to 12 NM.

-- 2.1.5.7 A stock assessment undertaken by the Eastern IFCA in 2015 describes the main season for brown crab as starting in late March to early April with peak landings in May and June and falling through late September or early October (Welby, 2015).
-However, ladings data for the regional commercial fisheries study area shows brown crab to be landed in highest guantities from July to December (Figure 2.3).
-Brown crab is found across a wide range of habitat types, ranging from rocky reefs to soft mud and sand.
+Adult crabs undertake extensive migrations, which may be associated with their reproductive cycle. - 2.1.5.6 As with lobster, brown crab are predominately targeted by the UK potting fleet located along the North Norfolk coast, under jurisdiction of the Eastern IFCA from 0 to 6 NM and the MMO from 6 to 12 NM. - 2.1.5.7 A stock assessment undertaken by the Eastern IFCA in 2015 describes the main season for brown crab as starting in late March to early April with peak landings in May and June and falling through late September or early October (Welby, 2015).
+However, ladings data for the regional commercial fisheries study area shows brown crab to be landed in highest quantities from July to December (Figure 2.3).
+A significant increase in landings of brown crab occurred from 2015 to 2016, particularly during July to September. - 2.1.5.8 Brown crab is found across a wide range of habitat types, ranging from rocky reefs to soft mud and sand.
 As with lobster, studies have revealed a smaller average size in brown crab in North Norfolk when compared to adjacent areas, thought to be due to migration patterns and recruitment regimes (Eaton 2003).
-From hatching it takes approximately four years for a brown crab to recruit to the fishery. - 2.1.5.8 As with lobster, brown crab are caught by pots and have no TACs or quotas in place.
-Brown crab is primarily managed by a MLS, which is set at 130 mm carapace width for areas 6 to 12 NM (Council Regulation 850/98) and 115 mm carapace width for areas 0 to 6 NM (due to a derogation for Eastern IFCA jurisdiction to reflect the smaller individuals typical of the Norfolk population). - A stock assessment undertaken by the Eastern IFCA in 2015 found that trends in effort and landings for 2.1.5.9 brown crab and lobster in the district were stable or displaying an increasing trend and indicated no cause for immediate concern (Welby, 2015).
-However, based on length converted catch curve and yield per recruit analysis Welby (2015) found that:"...fishing effort in the North Norfolk fishery was above biological reference points (Fmax and F0.1) suggesting that growth overfishing is occurring.
+From hatching it takes approximately four years for a brown crab to recruit to the fishery. - 2.1.5.9 As with lobster, brown crab are caught by pots and have no TACs or quotas in place.
+Brown crab is primarily managed by a MLS, which is set at 130 mm carapace width for areas 6 to 12 NM (Council Regulation 850/98) and 115 mm carapace width for areas 0 to 6 NM (due to a derogation for Eastern IFCA jurisdiction to reflect the smaller individuals typical of the Norfolk population). - 2.1.5.10 A stock assessment undertaken by the Eastern IFCA in 2015 found that trends in effort and landings for brown crab and lobster in the district were stable or displaying an increasing trend and indicated no cause for immediate concern (Welby, 2015).
+However, based on length converted catch curve and yield per recruit analysis Welby (2015) found that: "... fishing effort in the North Norfolk fishery was above biological reference points (F{max} and F{0.1}) suggesting that growth overfishing is occurring.
 Changes to fishing patterns required to meet reference targets were calculated, suggesting that substantial reductions to fishing mortality may be necessary to achieve sustainability in the fishery."
 With recommendations to improve data collection including the resolution of areas fished and consideration of implications of potential management measures.